jvalrog/atmega-timers/Readme.md

 				...
 			}

+	- You can disable interrupt definition in the header file by commenting one of those `#define`:

+			#define ENABLE_TIMER0
+			#define ENABLE_TIMER1
+			#define ENABLE_TIMER2

+		This way, you can define your own interrupt handlers on your code without conflicts.

 - Other way is implementing the traditional `delay` routine.
 The function will `wait` until the count is done.